chinthanipiumi2001/chinthanipiumi2001/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-👋Hey!
-Piumi here, a final year BSc(Horns) Software engineering student.
-Meanwhile, I have completed in Bachelor of English language and Teaching and graduated in Teaching.👩‍🎓

 ✅ I am an energetic, hardworking individual, a good listener, good at self-learning, building relationships with others, sharing knowledge with others, and good at problem-solving.
 And a person who will motivate and encourage anyone to succeed in their life.
 I always look at the brighter side of life and try my best to work my level best to achieve organizational objectives.📚